pietrobarbiero/logic_explained_networks/README.rst

 Deep Logic is a python package providing a set of utilities to build deep learning models that are explainable by design.

-This library provides APIs to:

-* prune a standard model to get deep logic model
+This library provides APIs to get first-order logic explanations from:

-* extract logical formulas explaining network predictions
-* validate the input data, the model architecture, and the pruning strategy
+* ReLU networks;
+* :math:`\psi`-networks, i.e. neural networks with sigmoid activations.

 Quick start
 -----------